-2 Additional conditions apply to the engagement of a pharmacist see Section 1.1.2 'Pharmacists - additional requirements'.
+&lt;sup>3 Additional conditions apply to the engagement of a pharmacist see Section 1.1.2 'Pharmacists - additional requirements'.

-- if not registered under the NRAS, they must have the level of insurance recommended by the relevant professional association; - where a health professional is not an employee of the eligible organisation or practice, they must have the required minimum level of professional indemnity insurance coverage in their name.
+where a health professional is not an employee of the eligible organisation or practice, they must have the required minimum level of professional indemnity insurance coverage in their name.